treyson-ricks/wdd130-schofield/README.md

-Tada look its the link: https://treyson-ricks.github.io/wdd130-schofield/
+Shazam look it's the link: https://treyson-ricks.github.io/wdd130-schofield/

 This is going to be the best site.